KurdishBLARK/KurdishMusicGenreRecognition/README.md

 # KurdishMusicGenreRecognition
 A dataset of for Kurdish Music Genre Recognition

-The dataset was collectedy by: Aza Kamal
+The dataset was collectedy by: Aza Kamala

 The Kurdish Music Gnere Recognition and the datset are explained in the following article: